kyma-project/kyma/components/helm-broker/docs/proposals/addon-git-support.md

 ### Support for authorization

 In the future, we want to allow you to specify the reference to a Secret in which you store credentials.
 In URL, you must specify query parameters with key-value pairs.
-As a value, set the name of the key from a Secret which constrains token data.
-Helm Broker is reading ClusterAddonsConfiguration and renders the URL by replacing the **{KEY_NAME_FROM_SECRET_PLACEHOLDER}** with proper values extracted from Secret referenced by the **authSecretRef` field.
+As a value, set the name of the key from a Secret which contains token data.
+Helm Broker fetches ClusterAddonsConfigurations and renders URLs by replacing the **{KEY_NAME_FROM_SECRET_PLACEHOLDER}** with proper values extracted from Secrets referenced by the **authSecretRef** field.

 ```yaml
 apiVersion: addons.kyma-project.io/v1alpha1